FrancescoV1985/QtSlideShow/README.md

 ### RQ_4
 To prevent the GUI from blocking, the images shall be read and processed in a separate (background) thread.

+# To Be Done
+Use QML and Software (Qt Designer?) to create the GUI and arrange its widgets